We may earn money when you click our links. Learn more

 With it, you get your available local channels with some of the most popular live TV news, entertainment, and sports networks—plus some more sports channels to boot.

-To enjoy more variety, you’ll need to pop on one of fuboTV’s add-on plans.
+To enjoy more variety, you’ll need to pop on one of Fubo’s add-on plans.
 They’re primarily (you guessed it) sports packages offering activity-specific channels.
-Niche options like fubo Cycling allow you to join the peloton from your Peloton® and live out your Tour de France dreams year-round.
+Niche options like Fubo Cycling allow you to join the peloton from your Peloton® and live out your Tour de France dreams year-round.

 International sports fans can also enjoy language-specific add-ons like the Latino Plus package (15 channels/$7.99 per month), the Portuguese Plus package (3 channels/$14.99 per month), and the single RAI Italia channel ($7.99 a month).